What is fair use?

 There are four main factors, judgment should be based on a holistic view of all factors and performed on a case-by-case basis.

-Refer to this Fair Use Checklist to help in your evaluation.
-The checklist is "Used under a Creative Commons BY license from the Copyright Advisory Office of Columbia University, Kenneth D. Crews, director."
+Refer to the Fair Use Checklist from the Copyright Advisory Office of Columbia University, Kenneth D. Crews, director.

 Online tool to help you evaluate fair use and retain a time stamped pdf for your records.